apache/logging-log4j2/src/site/markdown/support.md

 ### Tidelift

-Some Log4j maintainers are working with Tidelift to deliver commercial support and maintenance for the Open Source dependencies you use to build your applications.
-Learn more on the [TideLift website](https://tidelift.com).
+Some Log4j maintainers receive funding from Tidelift for their maintenance efforts.
+See [the Tidelift website](https://tidelift.com) for details.